 Undertake additional monitoring beyond the routine sampling.

-Any material removed in accordance with condition 27)(d)(i) shall be disposed of at an appropriate facility, and the consent holder shall provide the Manager, with written confirmation of such disposal within ten working days of the disposal taking place.
+Any material removed in accordance with condition 27)(d)(ii) shall be disposed of at an appropriate facility, and the consent holder shall provide the Manager, with written confirmation of such disposal within ten working days of the disposal taking place.

-If the monitoring completed under condition 23)(c) 5 in accordance with condition 23)(d) and 23)(e) reveals that any well used to supply domestic drinking water is experiencing an adverse effect on drinking-water quality which is more than likely attributable to the consent holder’s activities, including on its taste, clarity and smell, the consent holder shall implement measures necessary to provide the owner of that well with a water supply of similar, or better quality and quantity to address the effect.
+If the domestic well monitoring completed under condition 23)(c) in accordance with condition 23)(d) and 23)(e) reveals that any well used to supply domestic drinking water is experiencing an adverse effect on drinking-water quality which is more than likely attributable to the consent holder’s activities, including on its taste, clarity and smell, the consent holder shall implement measures necessary to provide the owner of that well with a water supply of similar, or better quality and quantity to address the effect.

 Rehabilitation